menckend/writing/pages/articles/dglb/dglbarch.md

 ---
+libname: Articles
-title: Global Load Balancing Architecture
+docname: Global Load Balancing Reference Architecture
+chapnum: 2
+chapnam: "The Reference Architecture"
+pagenum: 1
+title: Why is this here..
 summary: "A Generalized Reference Architecture for DNS-based Global Load Balancing"
-sidebar: articles_sidebar
-permalink: articles_dglbdarch.html
+permalink: dglbdarch_ch2_p1.html
-folder: articles/\gldb
+folder: articles\/dglb
-series: "dGLB series"
-weight: 2
 ---

 Global load balancing is a service that directs inbound connections to a nominal application/service to instances of the actual application/service, typically at geographically dispersed locations.
 GLB is distinguished from ALB in that it deals effectively with distributing traffic across multiple physical locations, rather than just across application-instances within a single location.
 This document attempts to establish a generalized reference architecture for GLB enabled by DNS (dGLB.)